riazul701/dev-notes/DevOps/Config/Chezmoi.md

   * `chezmoi cd {{path}}` : Launch a shell in the working tree (typically the source directory).

   * `cd $(chezmoi source-path)` : This does not change the current directory of the current shell.
-To do that, instead use
+To do that, instead use this

   * Examples
     * `chezmoi cd` : Go to source directory root.